kerathy/exadata-part1/README.md

 Statement Audio:
 https://drive.google.com/file/d/1_NaJneoA0KdtLOxSNkWRyoAmAjEwbZMQ/view?usp=sharing

+I made the statement on May 7th, 2022, sometimes I updated something, and the last updated date is Jun 14th, 2022.

 ### Please do not affect my life, my career(no limitation!!!
 I like step by step), no matter who you are, I do not have any problems.
 I am not responsible for other's life.
 ### Affect other's life, career(Tab - selfish people).
 None of my business!!!
 No matter what kind of decision you made, no one forces you to make that decision, it is up to you.